 John 1:43-45 The next day Jesus decided to leave for Galilee.
 FINDING PHILIP, he said to him, “Follow me.” …PHILIP FOUND NATHANAEL and told him, “We have FOUND the one Moses wrote about in the Law, and about whom the prophets also wrote — Jesus of Nazareth, the son of Joseph.”

 There’s a lot of finding going on purposefully.
 Jesus found Philip and invited Philip to follow him.
 Philip was good with it and wanted to invite his friend, Nathanael.
 Of course, Jesus was good with that.
 Philip excitedly purposefully found and told Nathanael they had found something special, something different.
 Church needs to be projected as something special.
 Philip didn’t just say, “There’s a Rabbi you might like.”
 Philip was excited and went on and on… “We have found the one Moses wrote about.
-We have found the one the Law talks about.
-We have found the one the prophets also wrote about.”
+We have found the one the Law and the prophets also wrote about.”
 Excitement is contagious, or at least causes curiosity.
 What can you use in your invitation to stimulate curiosity?
 Praise and worship?
 Hopefully, the preaching/teaching?
 Children’s ministries?
 Student ministries?
 The love?
 The coffee and doughnuts?
 Go on and on.

 Evidently, Nathanael was curious and asked, “Who is it?”
 Philip said, “His name is ‘Jesus of Nazareth.'”